IngmarBitter/defenders/md/Salvation/Baptism.md

     - 1 Peter 3:21 MEV

-Here the second part of the verse can be interpreted to clarify the meaning of the first, namely that the significance of the baptism is not the the "washing of the dirt" (the action of baptism) but "a response to God from a good conscience".
+Here the second part of the verse is to clarify the meaning of the first, namely that the significance of the baptism is not the "washing of the dirt" (the physical action of baptism) but "a response to God from a good conscience".
 That means a response that is given after one's conscience has been made good.
 That implies it is after one's sins are forgiven and salvation has been received.
 Thus baptism cannot be a prerequisite for salvation.
 See [gotquestions.org/baptism-1Peter-3-21](https://www.gotquestions.org/baptism-1Peter-3-21.html)

 #### [John 3:3-7](https://biblia.com/bible/esv/John 3.3-7)